-Employees called back to work, to work overtime will be compensated for a minimum of two hours at applicable overtime rates.
+(a) Employees called back to work at an Employer's worksite, to work overtime will be compensated for a minimum of two hours at applicable overtime rates.

-These employees will receive a transportation allowance based on the cost of taking a taxi from their home to the Employer's place of business and return or, if the employee normally drives her automobile to work, the vehicle allowance from the employee's home to the Employer's place of business and return.
+These employees will receive a transportation allowance based on the cost of taking a taxi from their home to the Employer's place of business and return or, if the employee normally drives their automobile to work, the vehicle allowance from the employee's home to the Employer's place of business and return.
 The minimum allowance will be two dollars.